 Search ImagingPixel for Images by Camera or Lens

-Legacy Lens Review: The Nikon Ai Micro-Nikkor 55mm 1:3.5 has an excellent reputation for image quality, sharpness, and flat-field qualities.
+Nikon Micro-Nikkor Ai 55mm 1:3.5, a lens with an excellent reputation for image quality, sharpness, and flat-field qualities.

 The manual focus Nikon Ai Micro-Nikkor 55mm 1:3.5, an all metal and glass 5 elements in 4 groups lens (with the focus ring of rubber-like plastic), is a progressive development that started with the Micro-Nikkor 1:3.5 f=5.5cm introduced in 1961.
 The lens, considered one of Nikons sharpest lenses, has an incredible reputation for image quality, exceptional sharpness, and flat-field optical characteristics.
 The lens, ideal for both close-ups and normal shooting, has an aperture range of f3.5 to f32, and a double-helicoid focusing system that focuses from infinity to down to 1:2.